 If you are studying full-time at university and are under 24 years old, you should also get support from your HSC Trust for your accommodation.
 They may also give you some money to support you during your course.
 Talk to your Personal Adviser or Social Worker about what support you can get.

-As a care leaver in a full-time higher education course in Scotland you should be able to get the maximum Young Students Bursary.
+As a care leavers in full-time education in Scotland you should get the maximum Young Students Bursary.
 Even if you are not applying to university straight after school you might still be able to get this.
 This bursary is paid instead of your loan so you do not need to pay it back.

 The Student Awards Agency for Scotland also offer a Care Leavers Grant.
 This can be up to £105 a week to help you with accommodation costs during the summer holidays and they pay it directly to your landlord.
 You do not have to be staying in private rented accommodation or a halls of residence to get the grant - you can apply if, for example, you are staying with a friend or relative, or continuing to live with foster carers.